Walsh Street police shootings: 1984 Beaumaris shootings

-1985 Pavel Marinof shootings & manhunt
+1985 Pavel Marinof shootings and manhunt

 On the night of 18 June 1985, Constable Peter Steele and Sergeant Brian Stooke were sitting in an unmarked patrol car outside of a warehouse in Cheltenham where a burglary had occurred days earlier.
 At 12:03 am on 19 June, they spotted a yellow Ford Cortina circling the street several times outside the warehouse.
 Thinking it was a burglar, Steele and Stooke followed the vehicle and pulled it over to conduct an inspection.
 The vehicle was registered to a man named Max Clark.
 As the officers were conducting the inspection, the driver got out of the vehicle, produced a firearm, and shot both officers before fleeing the scene.
 Constable Steele received a wound to his hand, while Sergeant Stooke was hit four times, one of which severed his spinal cord.

 The gunman then drove to his home, where he grabbed more firearms and ammunition before leaving his home in a second vehicle, a green Ford Fairlane.
 At 3:00 am, nearly three hours after the Cheltenham shooting, the Fairlane was spotted by Sergeant Ray Kirkwood and Constable Graeme Sayce, who were in a patrol car, in Oakleigh.
 In the subsequent car chase, the Fairlane's engine blew, rendering the vehicle inoperable.
 The gunman took off on foot with Kirkwood and Sayce in pursuit.
 Cornered, he then produced two firearms and opened fire on the two officers.
 Two bullets went through the patrol car's windshield and wounded Sergeant Kirkwood.
 Thirty minutes later, the gunman shot police dog handler Senior Constable Gary Morrell, who was saved from injury by his police-issued ballistic vest.